 Key Takeaways

 Air conditioners, heating systems, and humidifiers play important roles in controlling the climate in our homes.
-While air conditioners work to remove heat and moisture from the air, they can sometimes leave the indoor environment feeling dry.
+While an air conditioning system works to remove heat and moisture from the air, it can sometimes leave the indoor environment feeling dry.
 This is because the evaporator coils in the HVAC system are designed to condense water vapour and remove moisture from the air.
-This process, while effective at cooling, can make the air feel uncomfortably dry.
+While effective at producing cool air, this process can make the air feel uncomfortably dry.

 Understanding how these two devices interact is crucial for creating a comfortable indoor climate that promotes well-being.
 By using the right humidifier and air conditioning in tandem, you can achieve a balance that allows you to: